dewinterjack/journey/toolbox/javascript/node/project-1-~-scriptool/access.md

 acc.("Jack Dewinter");
 ```

 That's one way of doing it.
+However, it could also be done in the CLI.